wj-tan/llm-chatbot-playground/1_streamlit_mistral7b_ollama/README.md

 - 🧠 **Mistral 7B** as the language model
 - 🚀 **Ollama** to serve the model with an OpenAI-compatible API

-It mimics a ChatGPT-style interface, running entirely on your own infrastructure (or on free Colab GPU!).
+It mimics a ChatGPT-style interface, we will leverage on Google Colab with a T4 GPU to host our LLM (Its free).

 ---